img

 AlphaGo beat Lee Sedol, one of the best players of the most complicated board game Go, in 2016.

-However, neither Deep Blue nor AlphaGo can predict all the future moves of the opponent.
-They cannot learn from past experiences nor imagine new situations and offer new reactions to the same.
+However, neither Deep Blue nor AlphaGo can predict all the opponent’s future moves.
+They cannot learn from past experiences, imagine new situations, or offer new reactions to them.
 They are not interactive in nature.

 Nevertheless, the scope of reactive machines is not dim.
-This technology will continue to be leveraged for situations where it works well.
-One such case can be self-driving cars, where the reliability of the AI system to react in a certain way can be vital.
+This technology will continue to be leveraged in situations where it works well.
+One such case is self-driving cars, where the reliability of the AI system’s reaction can be vital.

 The second type of AI is limited memory.
-Machines based on limited memory have the capacity to store previous data and use the same for making better decisions.
+Machines based on limited memory have the capacity to store previous data and use it to make better decisions.

-In other words, they use the past to look for what may come in the future.
+In other words, they use the past to anticipate what may happen in the future.
 They are more complex than reactive machines and offer more significant opportunities.

 Three important learning models employ limited memory AI: